-(Matthew 28:11) While they were going, behold, some of the guard went into the city and told the chief priests all that had taken place.
+(Matthew 28:11) Now when they were going, behold, some of the watch came into the city, and shewed unto the chief priests all the things that were done.

 The women went to reveal the good news of Jesus' resurrection to His disciples as He commanded.
 The guards went to reveal the "bad news" (from their perspective) to the people responsible for Jesus' crucifixion and death.
 They felt the earthquake, and presumably so did the chief priests and the Roman authorities, for the earthquake was great.
 The guards saw the angel and the empty tomb, and they reported all of this to the religious authorities.
 The religious authorities were given the facts, but they chose to ignore the facts and began to spread a lie about Jesus and His disciples.
 Beginning with the preaching of the disciples on the Day of Pentecost, their lies were easily refuted and thousands came to believe in Jesus the Messiah.